The Ultimate Guide to Visiting Frigiliana, Spain

 Despite its size, you’ll be surprised at all the picturesque spots and things to do – from exploring its lovely streets and taking in the views to tasting delicious local dishes.

-These are my favourite 10 things to do in Frigiliana:
+These are my favourite ten things to do in Frigiliana:

 1. Walk on Calle Real

 One of the best things to do in Frigiliana is to walk on Calle Real.
-This is the main street in the Old Town of Frigiliana and the most photographed.
+This is the oldest and most photographed main street in the Old Town of Frigiliana.
 From this part of the town, you can find many little picturesque streets.

-Don’t miss out on the detailed patterns on the cobbled floors and buildings.
+Don’t miss the detailed patterns on the cobbled floors and buildings.
 This is also an excellent place to buy a unique souvenir or window shop at the local stores.

 There are many independent shops around this area that sell local produce like sugar cane honey, sugar cane drinks, olive oil biscuits (tortas de aceite), and extra virgin olive oil.